 15. Trump Accounts (Section 530A): Child Savings Accounts

-- Eligible: Children born January 1, 2025 through December 31, 2028
+- Eligible: Any child under 18 with a valid SSN; the $1,000 federal seed is limited to children born January 1, 2025 through December 31, 2028

-- Federal seed funding: $1,000 one-time federal contribution at opening (subject to appropriations)
+- Federal seed funding: $1,000 one-time federal contribution at opening (separate from the $5,000 annual cap per §530A(b)(2))

-- Private contributions: Up to $5,000/year from family
+- Private contributions: Up to $5,000/year combined from family and employer sources

 - Investments: Equity ETFs tracking broad U.S. markets